D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 Yes, KEDA checks scaling rules every 30 secs by default.

-- if the queue length > 15 KEDA scales the app by adding one new istance aka replica Yes, teh KEDA scale-up step is ny 1 by default.
+- if the queue length > 15 KEDA scales the app by adding one new istance aka replica Yes, the KEDA scale-up step is ny 1 by default.
-The other options are: 1, 4, 8, 16, 32... up to teh configured max replica count.
+The other options are: 1, 4, 8, 16, 32... up to the configured max replica count.

 - the code snippet uses the `TriggerAuthentication` type for the authentication object No.